eric-downes/20sq-blog/_posts/2025-01-15-issuance-dynamics.md

 Unfortunately the fonts used in markdown on the blog are not the greatest at rendering nicely for some of the chosen syntax, especially on certain monitors/browsers.
-Due to feedback from people with bleeding eyes, we can at least offefr this table.
+Due to feedback from people with bleeding eyes, we can at least offer this table.
 We also included, or tried to include, the common variables not present in other tables.

 | Symbol | Description |